75lb/command-line-args/README.md

 <a name="module_command-line-args#getUsage"></a>
 ###cli.getUsage(options)

-- options `object` - options for template
-- options.title `string` - a title
+-options `object` - options for template -options.title `string` - a title
-- options.header `string` - a header
+-options.header `string` - a header
-- options.footer `string` - a footer
+-options.footer `string` - a footer
-- options.forms `array` - the invocation forms
+-options.forms `array` - the invocation forms

 **Returns**: `string`
 <a name="module_command-line-args.OptionDefinition"></a>